dwoltjer/webslides/README.md

 - Python is required to create presentations
 - Recipients cannot easily alter the presentation
 - No WYSIWYG editing in a graphical user interface
-- No easy conversion to PDF
+- No easy conversion to PDF / printable
+- No custom styling (ie. company style)

 ## Main Features